How Do I Introduce My Puppy To More Challenging Commands?

 Train for Specific Activities

 Consider tailoring your puppy's training to specific activities that align with their natural abilities and interests.
 For example, if your puppy has a strong sense of smell, you could explore scent detection training.
-If they are energetic and agile, agility training or flyball might be a great .
+If they are energetic and agile, or flyball might be a great fit.
 By training for specific activities, you not only keep your puppy engaged and stimulated but also provide an outlet for their unique talents.

 Consolidating Learning